-Grant B2B users in Azure AD access to your on-premises applications
+Grant Microsoft Entra B2B users access to your on-premises applications

-As an organization that uses Azure Active Directory (Azure AD) B2B collaboration capabilities to invite guest users from partner organizations to your Azure AD, you can now provide these B2B users access to on-premises apps.
+As an organization that uses Microsoft Entra B2B collaboration capabilities to invite guest users from partner organizations, you can now provide these B2B users access to on-premises apps.
 These on-premises apps can use SAML-based authentication or integrated Windows authentication (IWA) with Kerberos constrained delegation (KCD).

 Access to SAML apps

-If your on-premises app uses SAML-based authentication, you can easily make these apps available to your Azure AD B2B collaboration users through the Azure portal using Azure AD Application Proxy.
+If your on-premises app uses SAML-based authentication, you can easily make these apps available to your Microsoft Entra B2B collaboration users through the Microsoft Entra admin center using Microsoft Entra application proxy.

 You must do the following:

 - Enable Application Proxy and install a connector.
-For instructions, see Publish applications using Azure AD Application Proxy.
+For instructions, see Publish applications using Microsoft Entra application proxy.

-- Publish the on-premises SAML-based application through Azure AD Application Proxy by following the instructions in SAML single sign-on for on-premises applications with Application Proxy.
+- Publish the on-premises SAML-based application through Microsoft Entra application proxy by following the instructions in SAML single sign-on for on-premises applications with Application Proxy.

-- Assign Azure AD B2B Users to the SAML Application.
+- Assign Microsoft Entra B2B Users to the SAML Application.

 When you've completed the steps above, your app should be up and running.
-To test Azure AD B2B access:
+To test Microsoft Entra B2B access:

 - Open a browser and navigate to the external URL that you created when you published the app.

-- Sign in with the Azure AD B2B account that you assigned to the app.
+- Sign in with the Microsoft Entra B2B account that you assigned to the app.
 You should be able to open the app and access it with single sign-on.

 Access to IWA and KCD apps